 First of all, change the Java version for your project.

-Download the binary with the latest release of Java 17.
+Download the binary with the latest release of Java 17 and follow the instructions to complete the installation.
 You can also use package managers (SDKMAN, Brew, etc.) or Linux repositories to install the JDK on your machine.
 For instance, to pull Liberica JDK 17 from a Yum repository, run

 After that, change the JDK version in your IDE and build tools (Maven, Gradle).